WFH Mindset Series: Marketing Yourself Without Losing Your Soul

 5. Visibility Is a Muscle

-Some days you’ll feel like posting, some days you won’t.
+Some days you’ll feel like posting, and some days you won’t.
 The trick is consistency, not intensity.
 Even one post a week that shares a story, insight, or win is enough to stay top of mind.
 Over time, you’ll notice the shift when people start saying, “I see you everywhere.”
+That’s when you know your consistency has turned into credibility.

 Final Thought

-Marketing yourself from home isn’t about building a persona, it’s about being visible as yourself.
+Marketing yourself from home isn’t about building a persona; it’s about being visible as yourself.
 The more honest and consistent you are, the easier it gets.

 Remember, you’re not just promoting your work.
 You’re building trust.
 You’re showing people what it looks like to build something from the ground up, dog, laundry pile, and all.